-92. In contrast, EEVC had concluded that one set of angles (50 degrees for the child headform test and 65 degrees for the adult headform test) for all vehicles is reasonable, simplifying any head test procedure dramatically.
+- 92. In contrast, EEVC had concluded that one set of angles (50 degrees for the child headform test and 65 degrees for the adult headform test) for all vehicles is reasonable, simplifying any head test procedure dramatically.
 EEVC's decisions concerning head impact angles for child and adult tests were based on two reports used as working documents: Glaeser K.P.
 (1991), "Development of a Head Impact Test Procedure for Pedestrian Protection," BASt Report under contract N° ETD/89/7750/M1/28 to the E.C.
 (INF GR/PS/150); and Janssen E.G., Nieboer J.J.
-(1990), "Protection of vulnerable road users in the event of a collision with a passenger car, part 1 - computer simulations," TNO Report N° 75405002/1.

-93. The EEVC values were based on post-mortem human subject (PMHS) tests and simulation results.
-The PMHS tests indicated a peak of the distribution of adult head impact angles to be 60 degrees, with all the results falling between $50^{\circ}$ and $80^{\circ}$ .
+(1990), "Protection of vulnerable road users in the event of a collision with a passenger car, part 1 computer simulations," TNO Report N° 75405002/1. - 93.
+The EEVC values were based on post-mortem human subject (PMHS) tests and simulation results.
+The PMHS tests indicated a peak of the distribution of adult head impact angles to be 60 degrees, with all the results falling between 50° and 80°.
 Simulations gave a result around 67 degrees for adults, and indicated that vehicle shape had little influence on the angle of impact.
-EEVC chose a value of 65 degrees, which was close to the 67 degree angle resulting from the simulation and to the average of the PMHS results.

-94. For child head impacts, EEVC considered simulations of a small adult female (close in anthropometry to a 12-year-old child) and of a 6-year-old child.
+EEVC chose a value of 65 degrees, which was close to the 67 degree angle resulting from the simulation and to the average of the PMHS results. - 94.
+For child head impacts, EEVC considered simulations of a small adult female (close in anthropometry to a 12-year-old child) and of a 6-year-old child.
 Results of the small adult female simulations were very close to the results of the simulations for the 50th percentile male adult, while the simulations involving the 6-year-old child suggested a value around 50 degrees.
-EEVC picked the value of 50 degrees, believing that the simulations of a 6-year-old child were more relevant than those of a 12-year-old child for child pedestrian protection.

-95. The informal group noted that the one set of angles from EEVC involves a different (higher) impact speed than that specified by IHRA.
+EEVC picked the value of 50 degrees, believing that the simulations of a 6-year-old child were more relevant than those of a 12-year-old child for child pedestrian protection. - 95.
+The informal group noted that the one set of angles from EEVC involves a different (higher) impact speed than that specified by IHRA.
 The group considered which of the two approaches of EEVC and IHRA was most stringent and thus offering the most protection to pedestrians.
 Working paper INF GR/PS/129 showed, by both numerical calculation and by simulation, that the set of requirements defined by EEVC is more severe than the requirements defined by IHRA.
-The group thus decided to use the EEVC 50 degrees and 65 degrees impact angle for child and adult head testing while maintaining the higher EEVC impact speed to the bonnet of 35 km/h (compared to the IHRA speed of 32 km/h).

-96. The Netherlands placed a reservation noting that the headform velocity, at the time of impact, was lower than specified in the corresponding present EU Directive.
-The Netherlands feel that this is not expected to provide a level of protection equivalent to that specified in the present EU Directive.

-- VII.
-PEDESTRIAN LEG PROTECTION

-- (a) General
+The group thus decided to use the EEVC 50 degrees and 65 degrees impact angle for child and adult head testing while maintaining the higher EEVC impact speed to the bonnet of 35 km/h (compared to the IHRA speed of 32 km/h). - 96.
+The informal group noted that the headform velocity, at the time of impact, was lower than specified in the corresponding EU Directive and that the European Commission intends to modify the latter to provide consistency. - 7.
+PEDESTRIAN LEG PROTECTION - (a) General - (i) Purpose

-- 1. Purpose